llogiq/llogiq.github.io/_drafts/traits.md

 overloading to the very subtle like `Send` and `Sync`.
-Some traits can be *auto-derived* (which means you can just write `#[derive(Copy, Clone, PartialEq, Eq, Debug, Default, Hash, …)]` and get a magically appearing implementation that usually does the right thing (with Send and Sync, you actually have to actively opt out of implementing them).
+Some traits can be *auto-derived* (which means you can just write `#[derive(Copy, Clone, PartialEq, Eq, Debug, Default, Hash, …)]` and get a magically appearing implementation that usually does the right thing. with Send and Sync, you actually have to actively opt out of implementing them.

 So I'll try to go from the obvious and specific to the nebulous and (perhaps)
 surprising: